 Selena is originally from Rochester, New York, and has a research background in materials chemistry and thermal energy.
 Her interest in environmental work centers around issues of air quality and human health, and she is excited to contribute to the understanding of secondary pollutant formation and urban air pollution this summer at CSL.
 Under the mentorship of Dr. Matthew Coggon, Selena is developing chemical mechanisms for the oxidation of volatile chemical products (VCPs) to improve the modeling of urban ozone formation.
 Oxygenate chemistry in the atmosphere is not yet comprehensively represented in models, so this work will help to strengthen the representation of atmospheric chemistry and related air quality impacts in urban areas.

 Henry was previously a summer research intern at CSL in 2020, working with Dr. David Parrish on understanding the seasonal cycle and trends of background tropospheric ozone on regional to global scales.
-We welcome Henry back again this summer into our Tropospheric Chemistry group, where he will work with Dr. Jeff Peischl on investigating nitrous oxide (N2O) emissions from cars and trucks as part of our SUNVEx field project.
+We welcome Henry back again this summer into our Tropospheric Chemistry research program, where he will work with Dr. Jeff Peischl on investigating nitrous oxide (N2O) emissions from cars and trucks as part of our SUNVEx field project.